 (i) Please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence, and provide examples, including recent cases or judgments, of its successful implementation and enforcement.

-(e) Illicit reactivation of deactivated firearms, including the attempt to reactivate them (see art.
+(e) (Italy – duplicated with question 11/ Kenya – retain question on deactivated firearms/ EU – delete the question, as comprised by question 11 – question 11 could be amended by adding a reference to deactivated firearms)Illicit reactivation of deactivated firearms, including the attempt to reactivate them (see art.
 9)?

 Yes Yes, in part No